 Green worked at the University of Southern Mississippi for four years as an Instructor (1977-1979) and Assistant Intramural/Recreational Sports Director, 1975-1979.
 Her Livingstone College, Salisbury, North Carolina, ties were from 1983 to 1985 as a Physical Education Instructor, Women’s Basketball Coach and Cheerleader’s Advisor.
 In 1985, she became an instructor at Fayetteville State University, Fayetteville, North Carolina, teaching physical education courses and coaching Women’s Volleyball (1985-1989) and Women’s Basketball (1985-1992).
 She later became the Senior Woman Administrator (1989-Present).

 She served as chairperson of the Department of Health, Physical Education and Human Services from 1995 to 2002.
-In 1998–1999 she served as Assistant Dean, School of Education.
+In 1998–1999 she served as Assistant Dean, College of Education.
 She has served on numerous local, state, and national committees.
 While at Fayetteville state University Dr. Green served as Chair of the Annual Educational Forum beginning in 1993; and Assistant Director of the Teacher Academy (1993-1996).
 Three projects have been funded through collaborative grant writing; (1) Faculty Development Grant in 1995; (2) Teacher Academy Proposal in 1993; and (3) Technology Project Grant.

 Dr. Green has received numerous awards and holds membership in several professional organizations.
 Some of her memberships are; American Alliance for Health, Physical Education, Recreation and Dance (AAHPERD); North Carolina Alliance for Athletics, Health, Physical Education, Recreation and Dance (NCAAHPERD); National Health and Fitness Association (NHFA); National